alexcohn/OpenGLCamera/README.md

 Here, we show front camera image not as a mirror.

 Many details like error checking have been skipped for brevity.
 In the real world, you will open the camera on a separate EventThread, so that the camera callbacks would not interfere with UI thread.

+Depends on android-support-v4.jar